Japanese funeral: Wake

 Held as soon as possible after death, a Japanese wake is called tsuya (通夜), lit. "passing the night".
 All funeral guests wear black: men wear black suits with white shirts and black ties, and women wear either black dresses or black kimono.
-If the deceased was an adherent to Buddhism, a set of prayer beads called juzu (数珠) may be carried by the guests.
+If the deceased was an adherent of Buddhism, a set of prayer beads called juzu (数珠) may be carried by the guests.
 People attending the wake or funeral offer condolence money to the host/hostess, in special black-and-silver envelopes ('packet for anti-celebration' (不祝儀袋, bushūgibukuro) or 'packet for Buddhist incense offering' (香典袋, kōdenbukuro)).
-Depending on the relationship to the deceased and the wealth of the guest, the amount may be equivalent to between 3,000 and 30,000 yen.
+Depending on the relationship to the deceased and the wealth of the guest, the given amount may range between 3,000 and 30,000 yen.
 The guests are seated, with immediate relatives seated closest to the front.
 The Buddhist priest then chants a section from a sutra.
-The family members will each offer incense three times to the incense urn in front of the deceased.
-At the same time, the assembled guests will perform the same ritual at another location behind the family members' seats.
-The wake ends once the priest has completed the sutra.
-Each departing guest is given a gift, which has a value of about half or one quarter of the condolence money received from this guest.
-The closest relatives may stay and keep vigil with the deceased overnight in the same room.
+The family members will each offer incense three times at the incense urn placed in front of the deceased.
+At the same time, assembled guests will perform the same ritual at another station behind the family members' seats.
+The wake ends once the priest has completed reciting the sutra.
+Each departing guest is given a gift, valued at about half or one-fourth the condolence money received from the same guest.
+The closest relatives may also stay and keep vigil with the deceased overnight in the same room.

 Funeral

 The funeral proper, called kokubetsu-shiki (告別式), is usually on the day after the wake.
-The procedure is similar to the wake, and incense is offered while a priest chants a sutra.
-The ceremony differs slightly as the deceased receives a new Buddhist name (戒名, kaimyō; lit. "precept name") written in Kanji.
+The procedure is similar to the wake, and incense is again offered while a priest chants a sutra.
+The ceremony differs slightly as the deceased receives a new Buddhist name (戒名, kaimyō; lit. "precept name") written in kanji.
 This name is said to prevent the return of the deceased if their name is called.
-The length of the name depends also on either the virtue of the person's lifespan or more commonly, the size of the donation of the relatives to the temple, which may range from a generally common name to the most elaborate names for 1 million yen or more.
-The high prices charged by the temples are a controversial issue in Japan, especially since some temples put pressure on families to buy a more expensive name.
-The kanji for these kaimyō are usually very ancient, and sometimes with esoteric meanings.
+The length of the name depends also on either the virtue of the person's lifespan, or more commonly, the size of the bereaved’s donation to the temple, which result in names ranging from the generally common to the most elaborate costing 1 million yen or more.
+The high prices charged by temples for kaimyō are a controversial issue in Japan, especially since some temples put pressure on families to buy a more expensive name.
+The kanji for these kaimyō are usually very ancient, and sometimes bear esoteric meanings.

-At the end of the funeral ceremony, the guests and family may place flowers in the casket around the deceased's head and shoulders before the casket is sealed and carried to the elaborately decorated hearse and transported to the crematorium.
-In some regions of Japan, the coffin is nailed shut by the mourners using a stone.
+At the end of the funeral ceremony, guests and family may place flowers around the deceased's head and shoulders before the casket is sealed and borne to an elaborate hearse for transport to the crematorium.
+In some regions of Japan, the coffin is nailed shut by mourners using a stone.

 Cremation

-The coffin is placed on a tray in the crematorium.
-The family witnesses the sliding of the body into the cremation chamber.
-A cremation usually takes about two hours, and the family returns at a scheduled time when the cremation has been completed.
+The coffin is placed on a tray in the crematorium, and the family witnesses the corpse slide into the cremation chamber.
+A cremation usually takes about two hours, and the family returns at a scheduled time when cremation has been completed.